-Every year between the beginning of June and the end of November, homeowners in Pensacola, Florida, hold their breaths, hoping that the next hurricane will land ashore somewhere else.
+Every year between the beginning of June and the end of November, homeowners in Florida hold their breaths, hoping that the next hurricane will land ashore somewhere else.
 When harsh weather does strike, however, it can cause catastrophic damage to an entire roofing system.

 This type of widespread damage can also lead to interior home damage, leaving homeowners without a place to stay and worrying about how they are going to pay for a new roof.
 Fortunately, insurance providers pay a certain percentage of roof replacement, depending on the type of damage and the type of coverage you have.

 Below, we look at some tips for filing a professional roof replacement insurance claim and how to get the most out of your new roof.